Domoconnor/orange-corpus/04_Sensor.md

 Even with all its functionality switched off the device consumes more amps than one of the arduino boards.
 However we decided that this board would be ideal if used for our hub, as during that period power will not be a concern.

-*Conclusion*

-####Iteration 2, Making our own amplifier
+####Iteration 2 - Making our own amplifier
+#####Issues with previous iteration
+No issues to report, this is the first design iteration.

+#####Result of iteration
 Using our amplifier we’ve been able to start sampling sound.
 We’ve been experimenting with the FRDM K64F and Arduino Uno in measuring sound.
 Our experiments with these boards consisted of testing the circuit we had made for measuring sound levels.
 Using the FRDM-K64F:

 ~~~c++
 Serial serial(USBTX, USBRX); // Serial connection